You've landed on the "About..

 As time went on

 I got more info about the Yamaha SYEMB06 assembly from the forum members.
-After some PCB design, assembly and testing the first batch of 30 SYEMB06 clones were made - and promptly sold out to my surprise.
+After some PCB design, assembly and testing the first batch of 30 SYEMB06 clones were made.

 After the SYEMB06 project came the MCD Sweet16 multi-bank card, the SYEMB05 for the SY99, and the EXFLM2 for the EX5/7/5R Series.
-More recently three more projects have emerged - the WaveBlade 8MB Programmable WaveCard for the SY/TG, the DataBlade16 multi-bank MCD card, and the EXM-E3 128MB DRAM module for the Alesis Fusion & Akai MPC5000.
+More recently four more projects have emerged - the WaveBlade 8MB Programmable WaveCard for the SY/TG, the DataBlade16 multi-bank MCD card, the EXM-E3 128MB DRAM module for the Alesis Fusion & Akai MPC5000, and the SIIEX24 24 Voice Expansion for the Novation Supernova II and Nova II..

 What other services can you offer..?